Skip to Content

 Note

 You may need to configure a manual connection string in the configuration of the database endpoint.
 Consult the driver-specific documentation as to how the connection string should be structured.
-For additional information on select databases, see Cloud Studio Database-specific Information or Design Studio Database.
+For additional information on select databases, see Integration Studio Database-specific information or Design Studio Database.